 Good manners and obedience training are very important for any new pup.
 Proper socialization to different animals, people and situations is critical to healthy behavioral development.
 Effective house training and obedience training allow you and your dog to communicate more effectively.
 As a general rule, well trained dogs are less likely to have behavioral problems as an adult.
 Some of the most common problems include lack of housetraining, destructive behavior, excessive energy and aggression.
 Preventing problems before they happen is always easier than treating problems.

 Health care is expensive whether it’s for people or pets.
 Health insurance provides added financial security for your pet’s health and well being.
 Trying to decide if pet health insurance is right for you?
-Refer to the OVMA Pet Insurance InfoSheet.
+Refer to the OVMA Pet Insurance webpage.

 Concerned about losing your pet?
 A microchip is a small chip that is implanted in your pet to provide permanent identification in the event your pet should get lost.
-The microchip has an alphanumeric code unique to your pet that provides the information needed to contact you to arrange a reunion.

 For more information please refer to 24petwatch.com.